gtyagi2/tag-security/assessments/projects/karmada/self-assessment.md

 token to the file server, which, after confirming its validity, returns the file.

 #### Push Mode
-In Push mode, the Karmada control plane (Karmada Controller Manager) directly accesses the kube-apiserver of each member cluster to get status and deploy manifests.
+In Push mode, the Karmada control plane directly accesses the kube-apiserver of each member cluster to get status and deploy manifests.
 The karmada-agent is not required.

 ##### Actors
 * User - Executes Karmada CLI to join/unregister clusters.
-* Karmada CLI - CLI tool that calls Karmada control plane (Karmada Controller Manager) API to join/unregister clusters.
+* Karmada CLI - CLI tool that calls Karmada control plane to join/unregister clusters.
-* Karmada Controller Manager - Creates/updates/deletes Cluster object representing the registered cluster.
+* Karmada control plane - Creates/updates/deletes Cluster object representing the registered cluster.
 * Member cluster - Its kube-apiserver is directly accessed by Karmada control plane (Karmada Controller Manager).

 ##### Workflow
 1. User executes kubectl-karmada join to register a cluster.
-2. The CLI calls Karmada control plane API to create Cluster object.
+2. The CLI calls Karmada control plane to create Cluster object.
-3. Karmada control plane directly interacts with cluster's kube-apiserver for status and manifest deployment.
+3. Within Karmada control plane directly interacts with cluster's kube-apiserver for status and manifest deployment.
 4. User executes kubectl-karmada unjoin to unregister the cluster.
 5. The CLI calls Karmada control plane API to delete Cluster object.

-In summary, Karmada control plane (Karmada Controller Manager) will access member cluster's kube-apiserver directly to get cluster status and deploy manifests.
+In summary, Karmada control plane will access member cluster's kube-apiserver directly to get cluster status and deploy manifests.

 #### Pull Mode
 In Pull mode, the Karmada control plane (Karmada Controller Manager) does not directly access the member cluster.
 Instead, access is delegated to the Karmada Agent component deployed on each cluster.